Why GIVA?

 Givingtide International · Why GIVA? · Our Rationale

-Trillions of dollars pass through global institutions each year.
-A fraction of 1% of that flow, directed with shared purpose and consistent standards, is sufficient to end extreme poverty within a generation.
-GIVA exists to make that fraction count.
+Trillions pass through global institutions each year.
+A coordinated 1% of that flow, directed through a common giving standard, generates capital flows sufficient to support the elimination of extreme poverty within a generation.
+GIVA is the body that establishes and upholds that standard.

 Read the Argument